PixellProton/Karutwo/tutorials/clan-verification.md

 **Is there a limit to how many clans are allowed in the same server?**
 > Yes, 8.
 However, if you need more, please DM me `PixellProton#8577` at or ping me in the [support server](https://discord.gg/9r9pczygG8).

+**A shogun in my server refuses to delete their clan, what can I do about it?**
+> If you have the `Manage server` permission, yuo can use `/clan delete-force` to remove their clan.
+You should also remove the `Manage server` permission from the shogun so they don't setup again.